hfeisal/alx-low_level_programming/0x00-hello_world/README.md

-a script that compiles a C file and creates an executable named Programming is like building a multilingual puzzle program that prints exactly with proper gramma but the output is a piece of art
+a script that compiles a C file and creates an executable named Programming is like building a multilingual puzzle program that prints exactly with proper gramma but the output is a piece of art a C program that prints the size of various types on the computer it is compiled and run on